Wa101001/Indexation-Web/TP2_min_index/README.md

    python main.py
    ```

-This will run the main script, which reads the data, processes it, and builds the indices as specified.
+This will run the main script, which reads the data, processes it and builds the indices as specified.